FRITZ!Box 7430 Service - Knowledge Base

 Is the wireless network safe although unknown wireless devices are displayed in the user interface?

 The FRITZ!Box's wireless network (WiFi) is already protected against unauthorized access by secure WPA2 encryption and the use of a unique network key in its factory settings.
-To establish a wireless connection to the FRITZ!Box, you must either enter this network key in the wireless device (such as a computer, smartphone, game console) manually, or push the "WPS" button on the FRITZ!Box) to set it up automatically.
+To establish a wireless connection to the FRITZ!Box, you must either enter this network key in the wireless device (such as a computer, smartphone, game console) manually, or push the "WLAN" button on the FRITZ!Box (WPS method) to set it up automatically.

 Note:You can delete all unknown wireless devices from the user interface and enable the MAC address filter to ensure that unknown wireless devices are no longer displayed in the user interface after unsuccessful connection attempts.